bt3gl/building_blog/content/post_malone.md

 ### `Scene.swift`

 Anchors are 3D points that correspond real world features that ARKit detects.
-This class is where the anchor is created, and also manages the Sprite scene (Scene.sks).
-This module is where you call the class `Scene` to control how the App is operating with the scene.
+Anchors are created in this class, together with the Sprite scene (Scene.sks).
+The class `Scene` controls how the App is operating within the scenes.
 Rendering brings tracking and scene understanding together with your content.

 For our App, we are: